nicoleoyama/nicoleoyama/README.md

 📫 How to reach me on twitter @nicoleoyama

-📺 I'm currently watching: Loki Season 2
+📺 I'm currently watching: The Simpsons Christmas Episodes

 ---